ALLAN MORTON, President

 With a background in graphic design and photography, Terri directs the production of printed materials at Patagonia in Ventura.
 She grew up in Arizona and attended Arizona State University before graduating from Art Center College of Design in Pasadena.
 Terri has hiked and biked many of the trails in the Los Padres backcountry, as well as cycled through most of the West.
 “Our backcountry is special and I love being a part of an organization whose mission is to protect this incredible resource,” says Terri.
 She lives in Oak View with her husband and two children, and enjoys backpacking, yoga, photography, gardening, and the outdoors.

-Christopher teaches and conducts research on biodiversity and coastal issues at C.S.U.
-Channel Islands, where he serves as the Director of the Geographic Information Systems (GIS) Laboratory.
-Christopher has studied California condors for many years, beginning with backcountry trips with the late Dick Smith, employment as a condor biologist with the U.S. Fish and Wildlife Service, and graduate work at U.C.
+Christopher teaches and conducts research on biodiversity, coastal issues, and science literacy.
+He worked for seven years in Germany, where he worked on new methods to prioritize international science research funding to address coastal climate change in the Arctic.
+Prior to his work on coastal ecosystems, he worked for several years on the US Gap Analysis Project, a national program to map and assess levels of environmental protection for improved land use management.
+Christopher has also studied California condors for many years, beginning with backcountry trips with the late Dick Smith, employment as a condor biologist with the U.S. Fish and Wildlife Service, and graduate work at U.C.
 Santa Barbara.
 “For most of my life I have been involved with the Los Padres National Forest,” says Dr. Cogan.
-“It has always been clear that citizen and stakeholder groups play a critical role in the successful management of these wild places.”
+“It has always been clear that environmentally responsible citizens and stakeholder groups play a critical role in the successful management of these wild places.”
 He lives in Camarillo, where he enjoys bike rides, photography, and rock climbing with his family.